Kkartik14/IBM_SpamDetector/README.md

 ## Acknowledgments

-- UCI Machine Learning Repository for the SMS Spam Collection dataset
+- SpamAssassin team for the email corpus dataset
 - Gradio team for the excellent web interface framework
 - Scikit-learn community for machine learning tools